Design for Respondus LockDown Browser and Monitor

 - Will you require an ID check and/or environmental scan?
 The system will not evaluate the quality of the scan prior to the exam.
 What will you do if a student does not adequately scan their image or environment?
-It is recommended to allow a practice session, as feedback on the environmental scan may be needed.
+It is recommended to allow a practice session.

 - What will students be permitted to have/do?
 Notes, texts, phone, calculators, etc.

 - What will you do with evidence of dishonesty?
 What if someone has a phone call?
 Goes to the bathroom?
 Has a child, dog, roommate interrupt?
 What if you hear a voice off-screen?

 At the start of the course, explain to students what Respondus LockDown Browser and Monitor is and its purpose in the course.
 Additionally, outline what is and is not acceptable in the exams and your expectation of students.
 Survey students on their access to needed time, space, and technology.
 If most of your students are using Chromebooks and/or don’t have webcams, it may be a better choice to use other types of academic integrity techniques.

 Below is a sample statement that can be added to your syllabus and/or test instructions.
 Remind students about Respondus before the exam using an announcement.